Yuan-998/yuan-998.github.io/_posts/2023-1-24-ZooKeeper.md

 Whereas `watch` will notify the client when there is a change.
 If the client send `read` request immediately after got notified, it is not guaranteed to read the lastest value since between got notified and read, there can be other `update` operations.

 There are different choices of tradeoff between latency and consistency.

+### Does znode have permissions?
+E.g. znode created by a client can only be deleted by the same client.
+The permission of a znode can be managed specifically.
+See more [here](https://zookeeper.apache.org/doc/r3.5.7/zookeeperProgrammers.html#sc_ACLPermissions).